 How many lessons will I need?

-The official figure is (on average) 47 hours of professional lessons with 20 hours of practise with a friend or family member.
+Official figures suggest that you will need an average of 47 hours of professional lessons with an additional 20 hours of practise with a friend or family member.
 This will vary a lot depending on the individual.
-For example, some learners can’t practise outside of their lessons.
-Over the years I’ve had people take a lot less – and some take more.
+For example, some learners can’t practise with a friend or family member.
+Over the years many Wayfarer learners have needed a lot less than 47 hours to pass – and some needed a few more.

 Is your car an automatic?